CPR Ratio for Adults, Children, and Infants

 To maintain the appropriate CPR ratio during CPR, rescuers should follow the guidelines set by the American Heart Association (AHA) and Emergency Cardiovascular Care (ECC).
 These guidelines provide clear instructions on the correct compression rate, ventilation rate, and ratio for each age group.

-Rescuers should also receive proper training in performing CPR to ensure that they can perform it correctly.
+Rescuers should also receive proper training in performing CPR to ensure that they perform it correctly.
 They should attend courses and receive certification from recognized organizations such as the AHA or ECC.

 How has the CPR ratio changed over the years based on scientific research?

 Over the years, scientific research and advancements in resuscitation science have led to changes in CPR guidelines.
 Earlier guidelines suggested a 15:2 compression-to-ventilation ratio, but as research accumulated, the emphasis shifted towards simplifying techniques for bystanders and prioritizing chest compressions.
-The current standard for adults is a 30:2 ratio, highlighting the importance of early and effective chest compressions in maintaining blood circulation during cardiac arrest.
-These changes aim to improve the overall efficacy of CPR and enhance survival rates.

 What is the physiological rationale behind the current recommended CPR ratios?